|Years||1974 (4x+ unplaced)|

 Liz’s first encounter with GB rowing was in 1969 when she did a trial in a double at Weybridge with fellow Cambridge Blue Beatrice Scorer, but they were beaten by a St George’s/United Universities crew of Elaine Steckler and Jean Rankine who were not deemed fast enough to be selected anyway.
 Bea Scorer then moved to Uganda so that was the end of that.

-She got into it properly, though, when the first squad was started in late 1973, and from quite early on Chief Coach Penny Chuter had Liz training in a double with Derby RC member Lorraine Baker, based in Nottingham (the rest of the squad were in London) and coached by Tony.
+She got into GB rowing properly, though, when the first Women’s National Squad was started in late 1973, and from quite early on Chief Coach Penny Chuter had Liz training in a double with Derby RC member Lorraine Baker, based in Nottingham (the rest of the squad were in London) and coached by Tony.
 Lorraine couldn’t actually scull, and Tony remembers some heated discussions about why they had to be in a double not a pair.
 The main reason turned out to be that several of the London-based oarswomen had already been earmarked for the pair (although exactly who was to be in it wasn’t finalised until the April 1974 trials), so the only real option for the Midlands duo was sculling.
 However, Penny also thought that although Liz was a good sweep rower, she was better sculler.

 The ‘Midlands double’ trained in a quad with a Thames-based crew on previous few occasions which were always in London, because that’s where the boat was and also, probably, because one of the Thames double was a junior.